Sunwood-ai-labs/pic-to-header/docs/README.en.md

 ### Streamlit Web Application

-1. Start the Streamlit application:
+1. Launch the Streamlit application:
    ```bash
    streamlit run pic_to_header/app.py
    ```
 2. Access the URL displayed in your browser.
-3. Upload your input and mask images.
+3. Upload the input and mask images.
 4. Click the "Generate Header Image" button.
-5. Preview and download the generated header image as needed.
+5. Preview the generated header image and download it if needed.

 ### Command-Line Interface (CLI)